Over the last three decades, my perspective on preaching has changed.

 - What I don’t say in the sermon is almost as important as what I do say.

-Pastors, you need to be even more concerned about this first item because people get so accustomed to your voice.
+Pastors, you need to be even more concerned about this first item because people get accustomed to your voice.
 The sermon time is not the time to rehash announcements or provide congratulatory remarks about other things.
-If you want your congregation to have high regard for Bible preaching, you must separate it from the other stuff and treat it with the utmost importance.
+If you want your congregation to highly regard Bible preaching, you must separate it from the other fluff and treat it with the utmost importance.
 Preaching is more important than anything you’ll say during the worship service, so let the first two minutes of your pulpit time reflect that.
 Do it with purpose and power.

 This also has to do with attention spans.
 Many congregations would never confess this for fear of being thought less spiritual.
 But they, too, have a limit on what they’re willing to endure.
-Many have said that you don’t have to worry about time here.
-We want you to obey the Lord and let the Holy Spirit have His way.
-I’m pretty sure they mean that too, but let me caution every preacher – this freedom is not a license to take advantage of God’s people.
-Nope, you do not have permission to preach an hour about the Sermon on the Mount.
-Unless you don’t like preaching and your goal is to make sure you’re not invited to fill this pulpit again.
+Many have said, “You don’t have to worry about time here.
+We want you to obey the Lord and let the Holy Spirit have His way.”
+I’m pretty sure they mean that, too, but let me caution every preacher – this freedom is not a license to take advantage of God’s people!
+You do not have permission to preach an hour or more on your favorite topic, theme, or text.
+Unless you don’t like preaching and your goal is to ensure you’re not invited to fill this pulpit again.

 The principle for preachers to remember is that less is more.
-Given the right quantity and quality, the congregation will delight to hear from you again.
-Rather than a collective moan, they will enjoy seeing you in the pulpit.
+Given the right quantity and quality, the congregation will be delighted to hear from you again.
+Rather than a collective moan or sigh, they will enjoy seeing you in the pulpit.

 Good thoughts which I am in agreement with.